Timeline of Sharp HealthCare

 Sharp Senior HealthCare consolidates operations at a single clinic in the Clairemont area.

 Sharp Health Plan is created.
-Sharp HealthCare employees enrolled into Health Plan HMO, as well as outside companies.
+Sharp HealthCare employees are enrolled into Health Plan HMO, as well as outside companies.

 Grossmont Hospital affiliates with Sharp HealthCare, becoming Sharp Grossmont Hospital and bringing with it a significant service area of 750-square miles in East San Diego County.